zpvk/labela_backend_assignment/README.md

 ```

 ## User Stories and API Endpoints
-### Access Swagger UI
+### Access Swagger UI For Quick View Endpoints
+I have also implemented Swagger, but it is not automatically generated with the Swagger library.
+Instead, I have integrated it using the Postman collection.
+Kindly utilize Postman for API testing
 Visit http://localhost:8000/api/swagger-ui/ to explore the implemented API endpoints.

+### API Test Postman
-Also updated Postman collection JSON in the repo
-`AutoCompany.postman_collection.json` some endpoints are mentioned below
+For testing the endpoint, please utilize the Postman collection JSON available in the repository named `AutoCompany.postman_collection.json` The mentioned endpoints are outlined below.

 1. User Registration and Token Retrieval
     - Endpoint: `/register`